 May be required to travel to other buildings on the campus.

-May be required to travel with SCU athletic teams
+May be required to travel with athletic teams to events outside of the SCU campus.

 Considerable time may be spent outdoors attending practices or athletic events.